I begin this entry with a riddle: Name a blue food that is not a blueberry, blue M&M or blue corn tortilla chip…

-But how would I prepare this awesome purple potatoes?
+But how would I prepare these awesome purple potatoes?
 The sous chef cut these and fried them like potato chips.

 I added a little salt to them right after taking them out and they were fantastic.
-However, it was a good amount of time prior to us actually using these chips in the sandwich, leading them to become soggy.
-It would be my suggestion to get everything else ready and then right before composing your sandwich, I would recommend cooking the purple potato chips.
-This would hopefully cut down on the sogginess of the chips and increase the crunchiness in the sandwich.
+However, it was a good amount of time prior to us actually using these chips in the grilled cheese, leading them to become soggy.
+It would be my suggestion to get everything else ready and then right before composing your grilled cheese, I would recommend cooking the purple potato chips.
+This would hopefully cut down on the sogginess of the chips and increase the crunchiness in the grilled cheese.

 The cream cheese is white, but I wanted a separate white item so I chose white onion.
 They are yummy after all so why not?
 Since we had just fried the chips, we went ahead and flash fried the onions.
 Once they were done, you could smell their awesome flavor.